Europe plays 'vital' role in Trump geopolitics

 He said the Trump paper "argues that sovereign states competing with each other is the best hope for a peaceful world.
 It can be argued that history speaks otherwise."

-But Dmitri Trenin, a Russia expert with the Carnegie Europe think tank in Moscow, said the Trump doctrine "recognises the reality of return of great-power rivalry and the demise of Pax Americana.
-'America First' asserts US primacy - with reduced obligations.
-The document is realist rather than isolationist."
+But Dmitri Trenin, a Russia expert with the Carnegie Europe think tank in Moscow, said the Trump doctrine "recognises the reality of return of great-power rivalry and the demise of Pax Americana … The document is realist rather than isolationist."

-The paper's omissions on climate and multilateralism aside, it also said nothing on Russia's help in getting Trump elected last year.
+The paper's omissions on climate and multilateralism aside, it also said nothing explicit on Russia's help in getting Trump elected last year.

 It warned that "Russia uses information operations as part of its offensive cyber efforts to influence public opinion across the globe.
 Its influence campaigns blend covert intelligence operations and false online personas with state-funded media, third-party intermediaries, and paid social media users or 'trolls'."

-Those words described precisely what Russia did last year to help Trump win, with an ongoing probe by the FBI into whether they colluded to do it together.
+Those words described what Russia did to help Trump win, amid an ongoing probe by the FBI into whether he colluded with Moscow to do it.